theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 See controlling servos without the Servo Library in [this tutorial of keyestudio](https://wiki.keyestudio.com/Ks0194_keyestudio_Micro_Servo).

 That's it for now.
-There is [a second part of this tutorial](ArduinoPlus.md) in the make about connecting Arduino with other programs as Max, PD, Processing, Python, a webpage, etc.
+There is [a second part of this tutorial](MaxArduinoDMX.md) in the make about connecting Arduino with  Max.
 👋🏼

 <hr>